SalomePlatform/shaper/src/SketchPlugin/doc/circleFeature.rst

 - When entering a passing point by selecting a point, a Coincident constraint is also created.
 - When entering a passing point by selecting a segment, a Tangent constraint is created.

+- "Add construction point" check box regulates the creation of an additional point on the circle.
+The point is a sewing point for circle.
+If move this point, sewing point also will be changed

 **TUI Command**:

 .. py:function:: Sketch_1.addCircle(CenterX, CenterY, PassedX, PassedY)